Things To Do

 Riverside Drive, Columbia, TN 38401

 The ancestral home of the 11th President of the United States stands quietly on Seventh Street, a Federal-style brick house that looks much as it did when young James Knox Polk grew up here before heading to the White House.
-The museum inside tells the story of Polk's presidency — manifest destiny, the Mexican-American War, the founding of the Naval Academy — through period furniture and original artifacts that few Americans have ever seen up close.
+The museum inside tells the story of Polk's presidency, including manifest destiny, the Mexican-American War, and the founding of the Naval Academy, through period furniture and original artifacts that few Americans have ever seen up close.
 For a place so central to the nation's story, it remains one of the South's most underappreciated historic sites.

 301 W 7th St, Columbia, TN 38401